sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Note that an updater cannot exclude itself from the default channel.
 Channels are intended to be a way to branch off updates to your application until newer updates are ready to come back to the default channel.

 Channels can only be used when all of your users downloading your appcast are running a version of Sparkle that supports them.
-Sparkle 2 beta added them as of [June 27, 2021](https://github.com/sparkle-project/Sparkle/pull/1879).
+Sparkle 2 added them as of [June 27, 2021](https://github.com/sparkle-project/Sparkle/pull/1879).
 You can expedite this process by [switching to a new appcast](#upgrading-to-newer-features).
 Otherwise older versions of Sparkle may need to set the feed url programmatically below.

 ## Setting the feed programmatically